LGBT-CN/LGBTQIA-In-China/README.EN.md

 ## Signature

-> This may create a degree of privacy leakage, as confessing one's sexual orientation, gender identity and gender expression remains a risky activity in China.
+> This may create a degree of privacy leakage, as confessing one's sexual orientation, gender identity or gender expression remains a risky activity in China.

 You can view [the list of supporters](./README.md#署名) in the original text.